Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Good for developing core and upper body strength as well as the shoulder protraction needed for traditional Crow or Crane Pose

 How to: Start on your back with both of your feet firmly planted on the ground and your knees bent.
-Draw your tailbone toward the backs of your knees and hollow through your abdomen and fire up your core.
-Come into a supine Tabletop position by lifting your shins parallel to the mat with your knees stacked directly over your hip points.
-Reach your arms straight up.
+Draw your tailbone toward the backs of your knees and hollow through your abdomen.
+Come into a relined Tabletop position by lifting your shins parallel to the mat with your knees stacked directly over your hip points.
+Reach your arms straight toward the ceiling.

 Flex your wrists as if you were pushing the ceiling away.
 Take a deep breath in.
-As you exhale, draw your knees to your triceps (or as close as you can get) and press your arms straight up to the ceiling.
-As you reach your arms, protract through your shoulders by trying to lift your shoulder blades off of the mat.
-Inhale and return to supine Tabletop.
-Repeat for a total of 5–10 repetitions.
+As you exhale, draw your knees toward your triceps and continue press your arms straight up to the ceiling.
+As you reach your arms, try to lift your shoulder blades off the mat.
+Inhale and return to reclined Tabletop.
+Repeat coming into Crow or Crane Pose for a total of 5-10 repetitions.

 Why it helps: